Nexus-Mods/NexusMods.App/docs/misc/DrawbacksOfNexusApproach.md

 ## Disk Usage

-!!! info "To support undo, any game files managed by the app are backed up."
+!!! info “To support undo, any game files managed by the app are backed up.”

 This typically results in an increase in disk usage of 60-100% compared to regular game size.

-!!! tip "For a 100GB game, an additional 60-100GB of space will be used once 'managed' with the Nexus Mods App."
+!!! tip “For a 100 GB game, an additional 60-100 GB of space will be used once 'managed' with the Nexus Mods App.”

 For desktops, storage today is fairly cheap, however, there are still limitations.

-Handheld users, such as those using the [Steam Deck][steam-deck] may end up limited with storage space;
-and require buying expandable storage (microSD).
-To accomodate for such use case we'll need to support storing mods in multiple locations.
+Handheld users, such as those using the [Steam Deck][steam-deck], may end up limited in storage space and require buying expandable storage (microSD).
+To accommodate such a use case, we'll need to support storing mods in multiple locations.

 ## Time to First Play